 In my youth I was an avid black and white photographer with a darkroom where I learned to develop and print my own work.
 I took courses in film and photography in Amherst, Mass. and NYC and worked as a resident photographer at an arts community in Cummington, Mass.
-I served as an apprentice editor on Manhattan’s upper west side back when movies were made in 35 mm.
-I loved watching the magic of the editor matching film to sound as well as older professional filmmaker friends taking me along for shoots or including me in living room screenings with their artist/intellectual friends discussing work in progress.
-Of course it wasn’t all good: once I was editing a film segment and cut my finger on the splicer.
+I was hired as an apprentice editor in a small film company on the upper west side of Manhattan back when movies were made in 35 mm.
+I loved watching the editor matching film to sound and accompanying older professional filmmaker friends on their shoots or living room screenings where they discussed works in progress with their friends--artists, dancers, teachers, doctors, poets.
+Of course it wasn’t all good: once while editing a film segment I cut my finger on the splicer.
 The producer freaked out: “Don’t get blood on the film!” he bellowed.

 As I look at my own work I find it moving in the direction of an impressionist aesthetic--the wedding of living forms with impressionist techniques that I learned about mostly through many visits to the Clark Art Institute in western Massachusetts, especially the Impressionist room with its exquisite Renoirs and Monets.
 I have exhibited up and down the Berkshires, from South County to North.